How to Fight an HOA Violation in Arizona (Step-by-Step)

 Arizona law provides one of the nation's strongest homeowner protections: mandatory hearings.
-Your HOA cannot fine you without holding a hearing—this right cannot be waived, limited, or avoided.
+Under ARS §33-1803, your HOA cannot impose any monetary penalty without providing notice and an opportunity to be heard.
 Understanding how to leverage this requirement is critical to defending yourself.
-While California and Nevada also require hearings, only Arizona makes the right absolutely non-waivable.
+While California and Nevada also require hearings, Arizona's statutory protections are among the strongest.

 - Your HOA cannot claim "hearings are optional" under your governing documents